MatthewSchultz/Install-Rails-on-WSL/README.md

 Test by `rails -v`

 ## Step 8 - Change the Way WSL Handles CHMOD

+THIS STEP SHOULD NO LONGER BE REQUIRED - ONLY DO THIS IF YOU RUN INTO ISSUES.

 Do `sudo vim /etc/wsl.conf` - we need to write a wsl config to turn on metadata tracking for mounted noise.
 Into that file write: